How to crop images and videos with FFmpeg

 (out_h

-: The x-coordinate of the top-left corner from where to start cropping.y
+: The x-coordinate of the top-left corner where cropping begins.y

-: The y-coordinate of the top-left corner from where to start cropping.
+: The y-coordinate of the top-left corner where cropping begins.

 ffmpeg -i input -vf "crop=out_w:out_h:x:y" output